iamnellynel/ActiveDirectoryLab/README.md

-<h1>Azure IAM Lab</h1>
+<h1>MS Azure IAM Lab</h1>

 <h2>Description</h2>
-In this lab, I walk the user through role-based access control via Microsoft Azure.
+In this lab, I walk the user through role-based access control via MS Azure.
 Configuring and running this lab will help develop an understanding of identity and access management.
 Tasks included creating user accounts, creating built-in roles, provisioning users with role assignments, designing a custom role, and assigning that custom role to a user to enforce least-privilege access.
 Let me know if you have any questions!
 <br>

 <h2>Languages and Utilities Used</h2>

-- <b>Azure</b>
+- <b>Microsoft Azure</b>

 <h2>Environments Used </h2>